developer-portal/content/tech/languages/dotnet/dotnetcore.md

 ## .NET Core Installation

-It is not advised to mix these packages with those provided by Microsoft, please disable any other repositories providing dotnet before installing these.

 ### .NET Core 3.1

 .NET Core 3.1 is included in Fedora 32 (and later versions.)
 Simply install it using one of the below variants: